plabayo/learn-rust-101/README.md

 If you are a seasoned programmer already you might also opt to already start making your own new project or parting a scoped project from another language to Rust.

-## 6. Study using the “Rust for Rustaceans: Idiomatic Programming for Experienced Developers” book
+## 6. Study using the "Rust for Rustaceans: Idiomatic Programming for Experienced Developers" book

 > <https://nostarch.com/rust-rustaceans>